 In June, transitioning year groups should be asked to sign up for activities that will help them prepare for what is to come.
-These could range from intensive tuition provided by Academic Mentors or partners in the National Tutoring Programme, to visiting future destinations with taster classes or exercises.
+These could range from intensive tuition provided by partners in the National Tutoring Programme, to visiting future destinations with taster classes or exercises.
 For those students who are unsure about their immediate future, this could be turned into something positive; instead of being left to navigate all the options and requirements by themselves during and following exams, careers leaders should dedicate the summer term to collaborate with local education institutions and employers to provide insight and as much direct experience of different opportunities as time and the pandemic will allow.

 These initiatives would require planning, and representatives from colleges, apprenticeship providers, universities and schools should be offered opportunities to convene as soon as possible, and funding would be needed to make this happen.
 The priority should be to cater to the needs of schools and colleges with more disadvantaged intakes, where the risks of the past year’s learning loss are greater.